 The evidence shows that fathers who have caring and loving relationships with their children have a major impact on how well their children learn and grow.

 Nurturing Fathers’ Programs bring together men from all family circumstances (custodial, non-custodial, step-fathers, new fathers) to explore what it takes to be their child’s nurturer and teacher.
-Winter/Spring 2021 programs will be meeting virtually via Zoom.
+FNC offers both in person and virtual programs (via Zoom).

 As a group, participants revisit their experiences with their own fathers, and with the guidance of FNC facilitators, come to understand what their children need from them – which they might not have received themselves as they were growing up.